 Circular motion or circulatory motion is the movement of objects along a circular path.
 A circular path is a path whose every boundary point is equidistant from a fixed point, i.e., from the centre.
-Hence, in other words, the motion of an object equidistant from a central point is known as the circular motion.
-For example, the movement of planets around the sun, giant wheel, merry go round, etc.
+Hence, in other words, the motion of an object equidistant from a central point is known as circular motion.
+For example, the movement of planets around the sun, giant wheel, merry-go-round, etc.

 Examples of Circular Motion